Let’s troubleshoot your problem so you can get back to Netflix and chill.

 Netflix Error NQL.2303

-You might get this error message if you have an Android phone or tablet.
+You might get this error message if you have an Android phone or tablet or windows pc.
 It means that your Android device is having an issue with downloading Netflix content.
 You can try our basic troubleshooting steps, but in this case, they may not work.
-You’ll have to watch The Unbreakable Kimmy Schmidt on your Xbox or laptop instead.
+You’ll have to watch Love is Blind on your Xbox or laptop instead.

 Netflix Error NQM.407

-This one pops up on Android when Netflix hasn’t received its payment.
+This Netflix issue pops up on Android when Netflix hasn’t received its payment.
 That doesn’t mean you did anything dishonest.
 The error could occur because your card’s expired, or because your bank or credit union wouldn’t release the payment, or because there was a problem with your billing address.

 Check the payment method on your account.
 If everything looks good, you’ll probably have to reach out to Netflix and/or your financial institution to learn what’s going on.